passMCQ

 PEBC Qualifying Examination Part 1 Dates and Registration

-The PEBC offers the Qualifying Examination Part 1 twice a year:
+The PEBC offers the Qualifying Examination Part 1 (MCQ) three times a year:

 Note: passMCQ is not affiliated with the Pharmacy Examining Board of Canada.
 "PEBC" and "Pharmacy Examining Board of Canada" are trademarks of the Pharmacy Examining Board of Canada.